 When the Purchaser advertises on our websites, JP/Politikens Hus is providing the purchaser with the possibility of collecting personal data about JP/Politikens Hus’ users by means of own or third-party technologies.

 JP/Politikens Hus and the Purchaser are joint controllers for the collection and transfer of personal data to the Purchaser about the users of JP/Politikens Hus on our websites.

 You can read more in our guidelines for processing of personal data in connection with advertising here.

 The right to access

-As registered with JP/Politikens Hus, according to the General Data Protection Regulation you have a right to see which information is registered about you through the website.
-You can always see which master data we have registered about you at www.medielogin.dk or by contacting our customer service.
+You have the right to access to the personal data processed about you by JP/Politikens Hus with certain exceptions determined by the legislation.
+You can always see which data we have registered about you at Medielogin or by contacting our customer service.

 You have an unconditional right to object to processing of your personal data for the purpose of direct marketing.
-You have the possibility to send us an e-mail at firstname.lastname@example.org, if you do not want your data is used to target contents and advertisements to you.
-It does not mean that you will see less contents or fewer ads, but they will not be selected for you based on your interests.
+You have the possibility to send us an e-mail at firstname.lastname@example.org if you do not want your data to be used to target contents and advertisements to you.
+If you object, it does not mean that you will see less contents or fewer ads.
+They will just not be selected for you based on your interests.

-You are entitled to have incorrect personal data rectified – you do this through https://medielogin.dk/ – where you can see and change which master data we have registered about you or by contacting our customer service.
+You have the right to rectification of your personal data.
+You can rectify your personal data via Medielogin where you can see and change which master data we have registered about you or by contacting our customer service.

 The right to erasure

 In special circumstances, you have a right to have your personal data erased.
 You can always delete your Medielogin.
 You should be aware that if you have digital subscriptions, they will not be cancelled at deletion.
 If you wish to cancel your subscriptions, you must contact customer service.